GabeScott/standard-works-vault/General Conference/1975 April - Obedience, Consecration, and Sacrifice.md

 # Obedience, Consecration, and Sacrifice

-*By Bruce R. McConkie - Of the Council of the Twelve*
+By Elder Bruce R. McConkie - *Of the Council of the Twelve*

 *Given in the April session of the 1975 General Conference*